blue-sky-r/controllino-he-tools/README.md

 Controllino provides only graphical web interface, but no remote access like ssh or snmp for monitoring the running Raspbian OS.
 To get the full access to Raspbian the physical access to controllino HW is required and SD card with Raspbian has to be modified.
 Such jailbreak will unfortunately void the warranty and will probably be lost on the next sw remote upgrade.

-Therefore all published scripts do not require remote ssh or snmp access and work on unmodified / untouched original controllino hardware and software.
+    All published scripts do not require remote ssh / snmp access and work with unmodified / untouched original controllino hardware and software

 ### Utilities